ankush-me/SynthText/README.md

 Note: I do not own the copyright to these images.

 ### Generating Samples with Text in non-Latin (English) Scripts
-@JarveeLee has modified the pipeline for generating samples with Chinese text [here](https://github.com/JarveeLee/SynthText_Chinese_version).
+- @JarveeLee has modified the pipeline for generating samples with Chinese text [here](https://github.com/JarveeLee/SynthText_Chinese_version).
+- @adavoudi has modified it for arabic/persian script, which flows from right-to-left [here](https://github.com/adavoudi/SynthText).

 ### Further Information
 Please refer to the paper for more information, or contact me (email address in the paper).